liamwalsh1980/Milestone-Project-1/README.md

 ### Subscribe page design
 * The subscribe page has a dark blue background colour just like the about and resource pages.
 The Ubuntu font is used for all content with a light grey colour.

 * The main purpose for this page is the form.
 I used Bootstrap5 to format the form for responsive design.
 The form is at the top of this page and sits in a contrasting background colour of light grey with dark blue text.
 There is five parts of the form for users to complete.
 Name, email address, weekly subscription or monthly subscription (only one to be selected) and submit button for the user to click when ready to subscribe.
-The submit button has a light grey font colour and has a dark blue background colour that's turns green when hovered over.
+The submit button has a light grey font colour and has a dark blue background colour that's turns orange when hovered over.
 The wording 'SUBSCRIBE' is in capital letters.
 The form cannot be sent until all details are completed with a name, email address and the weekly or monthly radio button selected.
 If the form is submitted without any of this information included, a message 'please fill in this field' will appear to inform the user.

 * Above the form there is a central sub header to confirm what the form is for.
 Below the form there is another sub header with a short paragraph to explain to the user what they can expect once they've subscribed.